Black Indians in the United States

+Black Indians are Native American people of African American heritage, or person of African American descent with strong cultural ties to Native American communities.

 Historically, certain Native American tribes have had close relations with African Americans, especially in regions where slavery was prevalent or where free people of color have historically resided.
-Members of the Five Civilized Tribes participated in holding enslaved African Americans in the Southeast and some enslaved or formerly enslaved people migrated with them to the West on the Trail of Tears in 1830 and later during the period of Indian Removal.
+Members of the Five Civilized Tribes (Cherokee, Chickasaw, Choctaw, Muscogee and Seminole) participated in holding enslaved African Americans in the Southeast and some enslaved or formerly enslaved people migrated with them to the West on the Trail of Tears in 1830 and later during the period of Indian Removal.
+Black ancestry is also common among some federally recognized tribes in the Northeast, including the Mashantucket Pequot Tribe, the Mashpee Wampanoag Tribe, the Narragansett Indian Tribe, the Shinnecock Indian Nation, and the Wampanoag Tribe of Gay Head.

-In controversial actions, since the late 20th century, the Cherokee, Creek and Seminole nations tightened their rules for membership and at times excluded Freedmen who did not have at least one ancestor listed as Native American on the early 20th-century Dawes Rolls.
+In controversial actions, since the late 20th century, the Cherokee Nation, Choctaw Nation, Muscogee Nation, and Seminole Nation of Oklahoma tightened their rules for membership and at times excluded Freedmen who did not have at least one ancestor listed as Native American by blood on the early 20th-century Dawes Rolls.
 This exclusion was later appealed in the courts, both because of the treaty conditions and in some cases because of possible inaccuracies in some of the Rolls.
 The Chickasaw Nation never extended citizenship to Chickasaw Freedmen.